kdeane87/adventure-run-pp3/README.md

 - You will be prompted for your name.
 It is a requirement to enter a name.

-- Once you enter a username click enter.
+- Once you input a username press enter.

 - You will be presented with your first scenario.

-- Chose between a or b.
+- Choose between a or b and press enter.

 - If you chose anything other than a or b you will recieve an error and will be asked to re-enter your answer.